Geo Sette, fresh off killing the Breeders’ Cup card tackles the 2019 Pegasus World Cup.

 This is our 3rd time around since this mega race inaugurated back in 2017 when we witnessed Arrogate emerging victorious with Mike Smith in the irons.
 That was followed by last year’s masterful performance by Gun Runner ridden to perfection by Florent Geroux.

-Yes, we have something to get excited about, a fabulous Gulfstream Park card, highlighted of course, by this 3rd running of our nations richest race.
+Yes, we have something to get excited about, a fabulous Gulfstream Park card, highlighted of course, by the 2019 Pegasus World Cup, our nations richest race.

 Here is how I see it all happening.
 I listed my horses in my very best order of finish and probability of winning, and hitting the board.